This Spaghetti Meat Sauce is made with no added sugar for a low carb, keto friendly recipe that’s perfectly at home on pasta or pizza.

 - ½ teaspoon Red Pepper Flakes

-- In a large pot, on medium heat, cook ground beef until no longer pink, about 15 minutes. with slotted spoon, remove to a bowl to cool.
+- In a large pot, on medium high heat, cook ground beef until no longer pink, about 10 minutes.

-- While ground beef is cooking, chop onions and bell pepper.
+- While ground beef is cooking, chop onions, celery and bell pepper.
 Mince garlic.
-Peel and shred carrots.

-- Add tomatoes, reserved liquid, tomato sauce, tomato paste, chopped ground beef and the remaining ingredients to same pan and stir.
+- Add chopped canned tomatoes, reserved liquid, tomato sauce, tomato paste and remaining ingredients to same pan and stir.

-- Heat until slow boil then turn to low and simmer for 30 minutes to an hour, until thickened.
+- Heat until slow boil then turn to low and simmer for 30 minutes or up to an hour, until desired consistency.
 Time will vary depending on the thickness desired and the amount of water in the tomatoes.